 Hyflux and directors under criminal investigation for suspected false and misleading statements

-SINGAPORE: Authorities have launched a joint investigation into Hyflux and its current and former directors for suspected false statements and disclosure requirement breaches.
+SINGAPORE: Authorities have launched a joint investigation into Hyflux and its current and former directors for suspected false statements and disclosure requirement breaches, as well as potential non-compliance with accounting standards.

-In a joint statement on on Tuesday (Jun 2), the Commercial Affairs Department (CAD) of the Singapore Police Force (SPF), the Monetary Authority of Singapore (MAS) and the Accounting and Corporate Regulatory Authority (ACRA) said the investigation follows a review into Hyflux-related disclosure.
+In a joint statement on on Tuesday (Jun 2), the Commercial Affairs Department (CAD) of the Singapore Police Force (SPF), the Monetary Authority of Singapore (MAS) and the Accounting and Corporate Regulatory Authority (ACRA) said the investigation follows a more than year-long review of Hyflux-related disclosure, and compliance with accounting and auditing standards.

 In April 2019, ACRA, MAS and the Singapore Exchange Regulation started a review to see if Hyflux had breached any regulations.